thearrow9/php-fmi-2013-summer/README.md

 Wikifootball
 ===================

-Fetch national football team results from Wikipedia
+Fetch national football events from Wikipedia using CodeIgniter and Wikimedia API.